Dynamic Relational Priming Improves Transformer in Multivariate Time Series: Experiments

 \subsection{Sequence Length Efficiency Analysis}

 Here, we perform a sequence length (or look-back window length $L$) analysis for standard and prime attention.
 Namely, we are interested in seeing how performance improves with longer sequence length (or more input data).
 Performance for each model is measured across $L \in \{16, 32, 48, 64, 80, 96\}$ and the prediction horizon is fixed at $H = 96$.
-We show the results in \cref{fig:longctx}, using iTransformer \cite{liu2024itransformer} as backbone for both standard and prime attention.
+We show the results in \Cref{fig:longctx}, using iTransformer \cite{liu2024itransformer} as backbone for both standard and prime attention.

 Remarkably, prime attention not only shows improved performance at each $L$ as expected, but it also shows that it can match or slightly outperform standard attention's performance with significantly less input sequence length in some instances.
 To illustrate this, we use a horizontal green dotted line labeled \textit{target threshold } to mark the performance of standard attention when using $L=96$.
-As shown in \cref{fig:longctx_etth1,fig:longctx_etth2}, prime attention breaks through the target threshold using sequence lengths of 48 and 64, which translates to using 40\% and 33\% less input data compared to standard attention, respectively.
-We show in \cref{sec:complexity_analysis} how this can translate to prime attention exhibiting lower \textit{effective} complexity than standard attention by requiring less data to reduce overhead while maintaining superior performance.
+As shown in \Cref{fig:longctx_etth1,fig:longctx_etth2}, prime attention breaks through the target threshold using sequence lengths of 48 and 64, which translates to using 40\% and 33\% less input data compared to standard attention, respectively.
+We show in \Cref{sec:complexity_analysis} how this can translate to prime attention exhibiting lower \textit{effective} complexity than standard attention, using less memory and lower computation time than standard attention while achieving superior performance.
 While such significant results were not observed across all datasets, it does align well with the observed benefits of inductive biases in other domains.
-It also strengthens our argument from \cref{sec:uat_inductive_biases} that prime attention acts as a learnable inductive bias in attention to enable and accelerate effective discoveries of unique relational dynamics across pair-wise interactions.
+It also strengthens our argument from \Cref{sec:uat_inductive_biases} that prime attention acts as a learnable inductive bias in attention to enable and accelerate effective discoveries of unique relational dynamics across pair-wise interactions.
 In addition, this finding may be of interest in domains where input data is scarce.
-We provide additional results in \cref{sec:sequence_length_analysis}.
+We provide additional results in \Cref{sec:app_sequence_length_analysis}.